Likitha-sd/Heart_Disease_Prediction/README.md

 This project focuses on building a machine learning model to predict the presence of heart disease using clinical and demographic data.
 The goal is to assist in early detection by analyzing patient health attributes.

+RUN IN STREAMLIT:
+cd path of the repo in a folder

+Command:
+Streamlit run app.py

 📊 Dataset
 Dataset contains 2181 patient records
 Includes 14 features such as: